vuestorefront/storefront-ui/apps/docs/components/components/button.md

 ### Button truncation

-Button can truncate its content depending on it's width by adding `truncate` class.
+You can truncate button content with Tailwind using `max-w-` and `truncate` classes.

 <Showcase showcase-name="Button/ButtonTruncation">